aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * An error MUST be returned if a scan beacon field is used in the input UpdateItemRequest.

 ### transformBatchWriteItemRequest
- * This operation MUST take as input an BatchWriteItemRequest object.
+ * This operation MUST take as input a BatchWriteItemRequest object.
- * This operation MUST return an BatchWriteItemRequest object.
+ * This operation MUST return a BatchWriteItemRequest object.
  * For each source field being written, the returned BatchWriteItemRequest must also write the scan beacon field.
  * An error MUST be returned if a scan beacon field is used in the input BatchWriteItemRequest.

 ### transformTransactWriteItemsRequest
- * This operation MUST take as input an TransactWriteItemRequest object.
+ * This operation MUST take as input a TransactWriteItemRequest object.
- * This operation MUST return an TransactWriteItemRequest object.
+ * This operation MUST return a TransactWriteItemRequest object.
  * For each source field being written, the returned TransactWriteItemRequest must also write the scan beacon field.
  * An error MUST be returned if a scan beacon field is used in the input TransactWriteItemRequest.

-### transformGetItemRequest
-### transformGetItemResponse
-### transformBatchGetItemRequest
-### transformBatchGetItemResponse
-### transformTransactGetItemsRequest
-### transformTransactGetItemsResponse
+#### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons

 ### transformQueryRequest
+ * This operation MUST take as input a QueryRequest object.
+ * This operation MUST return a QueryRequest object.

 ### transformQueryResponse
+ * This operation MUST take as input a QueryResponse object and a QueryRequest object.
+ * This operation MUST return an QueryResponse object.

 ### transformScanRequest
+ * This operation MUST take as input a ScanRequest object.
+ * This operation MUST return a ScanRequest object.

 ### transformScanResponse
+ * This operation MUST take as input a ScanResponse object and a ScanRequest object.
+ * This operation MUST return an ScanResponse object.

 ## PartiQL